Strategic Lifespan Peer Network: Managing Messaging

 Additional questions?
 Contact NCFP at firstname.lastname@example.org

 NCFP’s Strategic Lifespan Peer Network is a special group of friends of the family and those across the field who are thinking about or have the made the decision to limit the lifespan of their foundation.
-Whether you have attended the peer network before or you are new or curious, join us to discuss messaging and all-way communication to address of the needs and interests of stakeholders from grantees to funding partners to the media.
+Whether you have attended the peer network before or you are new or curious, join us to discuss messaging and all-way communication to address the needs and interests of stakeholders from grantees and foundation staff to funding partners and the media.
 We will address key tactics and strategies identified from the network:

 - 60% Tactics poll results: Managing messaging & communication efforts